Hours of Operation

 Saturday: 10AM – 6PM

 The Dewitt Community Center serves as a welcoming home for a number of MPDC programs for all to participate (a complete list of programs will be coming soon).
-Program activities will include Youth Development and Education, Workforce Development and Employment Skills training, a technology center for old and young, after school and summer camp, youth development programs, health and wellness activities and basketball at the center’s gym.
+Program activities include Youth Development and Education, Workforce Development and Employment Skills training, a technology center for old and young, after school and summer camp, youth development programs, health and wellness activities and basketball at the center’s gym.
 The Dewitt Center is home to an array of arts activities with art classes, performances, exhibitions and public art.

 Come visit us and learn more.